open-contracting-extensions/ocds_organizationClassification_extension/README.md

 ### 2021-02-15

-* [#1157](https://github.com/open-contracting/standard/issues/1157) Move the 'COFOG' code from the `+itemClassificationScheme.csv` codelist to the standard.
+* [#1157](https://github.com/open-contracting/standard/issues/1157) Move the COFOG code from the `+itemClassificationScheme.csv` codelist to the standard.

 ### 2020-04-24